 A strategy that focuses on all four of these differentiators is a surefire way to have an excellent brand reputation.
 You don’t need to lead your competitors in all four of them, of course, but keeping each of them in mind is the only way to build a great brand reputation.

-If you'd like to learn more about the importance of online reputation, and how you can make trust your ultimate brand differentiator, read our latest whitepaper below:
+If you'd like to learn more about the importance of online reputation, and how you can make trust your ultimate brand differentiator, watch our video and read our latest whitepaper below: